-I am the course leader of the MSc in Architecture and Environmental Design due to start in September 2014.
-I have taught a range of undergraduate and postgraduate level courses in Environmental Design.
+I am the course leader of the MSc in Architecture and Environmental Design since September 2014.
+I am also a module leader for the technical and environmental studies module of the second year of the BSc Architecture and Environmental Design.
+Throughout my teaching career, I have taught a range of undergraduate and postgraduate level courses in Environmental Design.
 I was Senior Lecturer for the MSc/MArch Sustainable Environmental Design Course at the Architectural Association Graduate School, London (2007-2013) and previously (2004-06), part-time Associate Lecturer at Central Saint Martin’s College of Art and Design, Design and Environment Degree Course (Architectural Pathway).
 My teaching experience ranges from a wider holistic approach to sustainable environmental design to more advanced subjects, which cover the environmental engineering and energy aspects of building design and performance.
 Some of these are: Environmental Design, covering the principles of passive solar design and strategies of bioclimatic architecture (e.g. natural ventilation, enhanced thermal performance of building envelope, passive solar heating and cooling, day-lighting, solar control); Building Physics and Energy Foundations, covering fundamentals of heat exchange and energy balance of buildings; Quantitative and Qualitative Monitoring of buildings and systems performance, such as measurement of environmental and energy parameters, thermal comfort surveys and post occupancy evaluations; Building Energy Modelling and Dynamic Thermal Simulation, covering thermodynamics and fluid dynamics.
 I am specialised in building integrated Passive and Hybrid Downdraught Cooling systems (PHDC).

 Current research interests

-I am part of the Technical Studies Research group.
+I am part of the Human Comfort Research group.

 For details of all my research outputs, visit my WestminsterResearch profile.